AlacrisIO/alacrity/README.md

 Dolev-Yao attacker, that the blockchain represents quite well.
 (The main caveat is that some blockchains can restrict message transmissions to satisfying the `valid` test.)
-XXX I'd say that from this point of view the property I called "game theoretic safety" XXX is what is usually meant here by "security":
-XXX even if other players do whatever, including Dolev-Yao attacks, XXX they can't get the player to lose their money.

 **Efficiency** verification is a protocol verification that refers to the economic efficiency of protocol runs.
 In Alacrity, each